Metro Vancouver Transit Police

 The Metro Vancouver Transit Police (MVTP), previously the Greater Vancouver Transportation Authority Police Service and formally the South Coast British Columbia Transportation Authority Police Service (SCBCTAPS), is the police force for TransLink, the public transit system of the Metro Vancouver region of British Columbia, Canada.

 Formed in December 2005, the Metro Vancouver Transit Police is the only police force in Canada solely dedicated to transit, as most other cities use a combination of special constables and a transit division of their local police.
-Transit Police are a supplementary police agency with the jurisdictional police agency retaining primary responsibility for policing in each jurisdiction they serve.
+The MVTP is a supplementary police agency with the jurisdictional police agency retaining primary responsibility for policing in each jurisdiction they serve.

-Transit Police officers have the same authorities and powers as other police officers while on and off duty.
-They are sworn in as designated provincial constables, with full police powers throughout the province.
+MVTP officers have the same authorities and powers as other police officers while on and off duty.
+They are sworn in as designated constables under the Police Act, with full police powers throughout Metro Vancouver.
 They focus their efforts primarily on protecting the safety and security of passengers, employees, property, and revenue of Metro Vancouver's transit system.

-Transit Police partner with local municipal police forces and Royal Canadian Mounted Police (RCMP) in enforcing laws in the Metro Vancouver region.
-If requested, Transit Police officers will also respond to emergencies outside of transit property as would other municipal police forces.
+The MVTP partners with local municipal police forces and Royal Canadian Mounted Police (RCMP) in enforcing laws in the Metro Vancouver region.
+If requested, MVTP officers will also respond to emergencies outside of transit property as would other municipal police forces.